WeblateOrg/weblate/docs/devel/community.rst

 Review translations
 -------------------
 The translations should be reviewed by a second person after the post-editing.
-With an impartial and competent revisor, the two man rule reduces the errors and improves the quality and consistency of the content.
+With an impartial and competent reviewer, the two people rule reduces the errors and improves the quality and consistency of the content.
+Providing reviewers with previews or alpha translations will make for the best review.
+Screenshots, explanations also help to review the strings in context.

 Structured feedback
 -------------------
 There are many :doc:`/user/checks` in Weblate which provide structured feedback on quality of the translations.

 Translation definition
 ----------------------